Armenia in the Eurovision Song Contest 2011: Artist selection

-The Armenian representative for the Eurovision Song Contest 2011 was internally selected by the AMPTV.
+The Armenian representative for the Eurovision Song Contest 2011 was internally selected by the Art Council of AMPTV.
 During a press conference on 11 December 2010, Emmy was announced as the Armenian entrant.
-Emmy had previously attempted to represent Armenia at the Eurovision Song Contest in 2007 and 2010, placing fourth and second in the respective national finals with the songs "You've Done It" and "Hey (Let Me Hear You Say)", the latter which she performed together with Mihran.
+Emmy had previously attempted to represent Armenia at the Eurovision Song Contest by competing in the national finals in 2007 with the song "You've Done It" and in 2010 together with Mihran with the song "Hey (Let Me Hear You Say)" which placed second.
 During the press conference, the broadcaster announced that a national final would be held to select her song.

 Evrotesil 2011

-Following their artist reveal, AMPTV announced a public call for song submissions in either English or Armenian with a deadline of 23 January 2011.
+Following their artist reveal, AMPTV announced a public call for song submissions in English or Armenian with a deadline of 23 January 2011.
 70 songs were submitted by songwriters worldwide and a jury panel together with Emmy selected four songs from fifteen under consideration to proceed to the national final, which were announced on 21 February 2011.
 The national final took place on 5 March 2011 at the AMPTV studios in Yerevan, hosted by Gohar Gasparyan and Khoren Levonyan and broadcast on Armenia 1 as well as online via the official Eurovision Song Contest website eurovision.tv.
 All four competing songs were performed by Emmy and the winning song, "Boom Boom", was selected by the 50/50 combination of votes from a professional jury and a public vote.
 In addition to the performances of the competing songs, the show was opened by Armenian 2010 Junior Eurovision winner Vladimir Arzumanyan with "Mama", while the interval acts featured Armenian Eurovision 2006 entrant André, Armenian Eurovision 2007 entrant Hayko and Avraam Russo with their recently released songs.

-Preparation
+Reception

-Following the Armenian national final, Emmy filmed the official video for "Boom Boom" in Yerevan and Berlin, which was directed by Hrant Yeritskinyan and featured Armenian boxer Arthur Abraham.
-The video was presented to the public during a special presentation programme on 9 April 2011.
+A large number of Armenian and foreign Eurovision fans expressed dissatisfaction with results of the national final, as most polls previously conducted on internal portals and websites preferred the song "Ayo" which ultimately placed second.
+Several viewers claimed that their votes sent for "Ayo" during the show were not successfully registered, and a group of Armenian Eurovision fans as well as online users launched protests and petitions demanding AMPTV to cancel the results of the selection.
+It was also claimed that "Boom Boom" had copied the song "Indiyskoye disko" by Russian singer Jasmin.
+In response to these allegations, Armenian Head of Delegation for the Eurovision Song Contest Gohar Gasparyan stated: "The decision to hold a rally against the selection of the song 'Boom Boom' for Eurovision 2011 is purposeless, as the song has already been selected.
+If someone does not like this song, it does not mean that it will not be presented at Eurovision."